What is STEM?

 Does iSTEM ECHS teach foreign language?

 As part of our dual enrollment opportunities during students’ third and fourth years, students will have the opportunity to take foreign language classes through a variety of methods.
 Many of our students will be meeting their foreign language course needs through college courses with one of partners.
-For students who are not ready for the early college experience, Middlebury Languages will be utilized (a credit flex option).
+For students who are not ready for the early college experience, they may be able to utilize a different online program (a credit flex option).
 To increase foreign language options, we will also be taking advantage of virtual opportunities.